2022 was a crazy year for me. How did my investments do? Let’s dive into the full year update!

 Investments in 2022

-As I had planned, I invested money each month throughout the year:Investments by month in 2022In June I got paid a large bonus in my old corporate job.
+As I had planned, I invested money each month throughout the year:In June I got paid a large bonus in my old corporate job.
 It was especially high, since I “over-performed” and got a special award.
 I do not think it was justified, as I was spending most of my time preparing to resign and sort out the new life.

 Portfolio allocation